Choosing textbooks for your subject?

 Confirm your prescribed and recommended textbooks on the Textbook List at least 8 weeks prior to the start of session.
 The Library uses this page to order and need significant lead times to ensure resources are available for the start of session.

-If the textbook is only available in print, request the item be added to selected campus Reserve using the Print Reserve Request Form.
-Books held in print Reserve are readily available for student digitisation requests and 2 hour loans.
+If the textbook is only available in print, request the item be added to selected campus Reserve using the 'Physical Reserve Required' tag in your subject's Leganto reading list.
+Books held in physical Reserve are readily available for student digitisation requests and 2 hour loans.

 Edit details in the list or in the subject site so they align.
 You can also add notes on the textbook list so students can purchase/access their textbooks, such as links to the publisher’s website.